Who Is Dionysus in Greek Myth? 6 Facts About the God of Wine

 sculpture dionysus greek god wine

 Dionysus is the Greek god of wine, ecstasy, fertility, theatre and festivity.
 A real wild child with a dangerous streak, he embodied the free-spirited and unrestrained aspects of Greek society.
 One of his greatest epithets was Eleutherios, or “the “liberator.”
 Whenever a great party took place, Greeks believed he was there in the middle, making it all happen.
-Son of Greek god Zeus and the mortal Semele, Dionysus was youthful, beautiful and effeminate, and he had a real way with women.
+Son of the Greek god Zeus and the mortal Semele, Dionysus was youthful, beautiful, and effeminate, and he had a real way with women.
 He also had a dark side, and the ability to drive people to complete madness.
 Dionysus appeared in Greek art more than any other god, often riding on animals or surrounded by adoring fans, while swilling a glass that was permanently full of wine.
-Read on to find out more about one of Greek mythology’s most popular gods.
+Read on for answers to six questions about one of Greek mythology’s most popular gods.

 dionysus greek god

-Greeks wrote many different variations on Dionysus’s story and parentage.
+Several different stories survive about the birth and parentage of Dionysus.
 But in the most popular version of his life, he was the son of the almighty Zeus, and Semele, one of Zeus’s many mortal lovers in Thebes.
-When Zeus’s jealous wife Hera found out that Semele was pregnant, she demanded Semele to summon Zeus in his true divine glory, knowing it would be too much for any mortal to witness.
+When Zeus’s jealous wife Hera found out that Semele was pregnant, she tricked Semele into summoning Zeus in his true divine glory, knowing it would be too much for any mortal to witness.
 When Zeus appeared in his thunderous god form, Semele was so overwhelmed she instantly burst into flames.
 But what about her unborn child?
-Zeus swiftly swept in and saved the infant, sewing it into his huge, muscular thigh for safe keeping.
+Zeus swiftly swept in and saved the infant, sewing it into his huge, muscular thigh for safekeeping.
 There the baby remained until he had reached maturity.
 This meant Dionysus was born twice, once from his dying mother, and later from his father’s thigh.

 zeus baby sculpture